Stade de la Mosson: 2019 FIFA Women's World Cup

 The stadium was one of the venues for the 2019 FIFA Women's World Cup.
 It hosted four group games and one Round of 16 match; among them were the Australia vs Brazil game – a match that was notable for witnessing the first goals conceded by Brazil in the group stage in 16 years as well as Brazil's first group stage loss for 24 years.

 Rugby union

 The stadium was one of the venues for the 2007 Rugby World Cup.

 The stadium hosted a semi-final game in the 2012–13 Heineken Cup between Clermont and Munster on 27 April 2013.

 Rugby league

 On Saturday 9 June 2012, the stadium hosted rugby league for the first time.
-The Catalans Dragons will continue their policy of playing some home games away from the Stade Gilbert Brutus, Perpignan by playing their Stobart Super League fixture against Wigan Warriors at the stadium.
-This will be the second time the fixture has been played in Montpellier with the previous year's game being held in the Stade Yves-du-Manoir.
+The Catalans Dragons continued their policy of playing some home games away from the Stade Gilbert Brutus, Perpignan by playing their Stobart Super League fixture against Wigan Warriors at the stadium.
+This was the second time the fixture had been played in Montpellier with the previous year's game being held in the Stade Yves-du-Manoir.